 The three tests consist of the Horizontal Gaze Nystagmus Test (or “HGN”), the walk and turn, and the one leg stand.
 The walk and turn and one leg stand in the context of a DC DUI stop will be discussed in the next two posts.
 With each test during the DC DUI investigation, the officer looks for specific cues of impairment to determine whether the person passes or fails to test.
 Ultimately, if the officer perceives enough “cues” of impairment, he or she will make a DUI arrest.

-The HGN is the test where the officers ask you to follow a pen or other stimulus with your eyes.
-Many people mistakenly think the officer is just checking to determine whether you move your head while following the pen.
-In reality, the officer is looking for specific types of nystagmus in each eye.
+The HGN is the test that involves the officers asking a DUI suspect to follow his pen or other stimulus with the suspect’s eyes.
+Many people mistakenly think the officer checks to determine whether the suspect moves her head while following the pen.
+In reality, the officer looks for specific types of nystagmus in each eye.
 Nystagmus is an involuntary jerking of the eyes that is extremely subtle.

-The first thing the officer looks for is whether the eyes show a lack of smooth pursuit, which is basically where the eyes move from side to side in a choppy manner (like a broken windshield).
+The first thing the officer is trained to detect is whether the eyes show a lack of smooth pursuit, which is basically where the eyes move from side to side in a choppy manner (like a broken windshield).
 The second cue is distinct and sustained nystagmus at maximum deviation.
 The officer here will leave the stimulus at for about four seconds on each side to see if the eyes jerk in a “distinct and sustained” manner.
 Finally, the officer checks for “onset of nystagmus prior to 45 degrees.”
-This final cue is where the officer takes shorter passes on each side to a 45 degree angle to see if nystagmus (or the involuntary jerking of the eye) occurs.
-The officer looks for these three cues in each eye for a total of six cues.
+This final cue is where the officer takes shorter passes on each side to a forty-five degree angle to see if nystagmus (or the involuntary jerking of the eye) occurs.
+The officer is trained to detect these three cues in each eye for a total of six cues.

-Therefore, if you find yourself arrested for a DC DUI, you should contact an experienced DUI trial lawyer who has understands the administration and interpretation of the HGN test and has successfully cross examined DC police officers to challenge the results of this so-called scientific test.
-Contact Scrofano Law for a full and complete consultation today.
+Therefore, if you find yourself arrested for a DC DUI, you should contact an experienced DUI trial lawyer who has understands the administration and interpretation when performing the HGN test and has successfully cross examined DC police officers to challenge the results of this so-called scientific test.
+Contact Scrofano Law PC for a full and complete consultation today.
 And remember: Before you blow, call Joe!